IsaacSchemm/Crowmask/README.md

 posts as needed (all posts are backdated, and posts for edited submissions are deleted and re-created).

-When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to any ActivityPub accounts that are configured as "admin actors" (typically, there would be a single account configured this way).
-Bluesky notifications are checked every six hours and summarized in a private `Note` sent to these admin actors.

 ## Browsing

 Crowmask is primarily an [ActivityPub](https://www.w3.org/TR/activitypub/)